mirunaish/gochat/README.md

 - I initially tried gorilla/mux, but that was more difficult to use so I switched to Gin.
 - originally I tried to have multiple group chatrooms, but that got complicated.
+- then i wanted to implement direct messages between two users, but the client UI would've been complicated.
 - error checking and reporting in the client is not as robust as it should be, for time reasons
 - the design of the login page isn't responsive (it breaks if the window is resized)
+- for some reason the layout breaks on Firefox (but not on Firefox Nightly)
 - I had difficulty setting up the formatter provided by the VS Code Go extension.
 - staticcheck keeps saying functions defined in a different file in the same package are undefined...
 - adding debugging logs in go is difficult (i couldn't log the request body to the console)